-[1] Y. Bar-Shalom, X. Rong Li ,T. Kirubarajan: "Estimation with Application to Tracking and Navigation - Theory, Algorithm and Software", John Wiley and Sons, 2001.
+[1] Y. Bar-Shalom, X. Rong Li, T. Kirubarajan: "Estimation with Application to Tracking and Navigation - Theory, Algorithm and Software", John Wiley and Sons, 2001.

 [2] Kia, Solmaz S., Stephen Rounds, and Sonia Martinez.
 "Cooperative Localization for Mobile Agents: A Recursive Decentralized Algorithm Based on Kalman-Filter Decoupling."
 IEEE Control Systems 36.2 (2016): 86-101.

-CV of the Teacher Daniele Fontanelli received the M.S. degree in Information Engineering in 2001, and the Ph.D. degree in Automation, Robotics and Bioengineering in 2006, both from the University of Pisa, Pisa, Italy.
+CV of the Teacher

+Daniele Fontanelli received the M.S. degree in Information Engineering in 2001, and the Ph.D. degree in Automation, Robotics and Bioengineering in 2006, both from the University of Pisa, Pisa, Italy.
 He was a Visiting Scientist with the Vision Lab of the University of California at Los Angeles, Los Angeles, US, from 2006 to 2007.
 From 2007 to 2008, he has been an Associate Researcher with the Interdepartmental Research Center ''E. Piaggio'', University of Pisa.
-From 2008 to 2013 he joined as an Associate Researcher the Department of Information Engineering and Computer Science and from 2014 the Department of Industrial Engineering, both at the University of Trento, Trento, Italy, where he is now an Assistant Professor.
-He has authored and co-authored more than 100 scientific papers in peer-reviewed top journals and conference proceedings.
-His research interests include real-time control and estimation, resource aware control, localisation algorithms, service robotics, synchrophasor estimation and clock synchronisation algorithms.
-Room and Schedule Room: Aula Riunioni del Dipartimento di Ingegneria dell'Informazione, Via G. Caruso 16, Pisa - Ground Floor Schedule:
+From 2008 to 2013 he joined as an Associate Researcher the Department of Information Engineering and Computer Science and from 2014 the Department of Industrial Engineering, both at the University of Trento, Trento, Italy, where he is now an Associate Professor.
+He has authored and co-authored more than 150 scientific papers in peer-reviewed top journals and conference proceedings.
+He is an Associate Editor in Chief of the IEEE Transactions on Instrumentation and Measurment and an Associate Editor for IEEE Robotics and Automation Letters and for the I ET Science, Measurement & Technology.
+His research interests include real-time control and estimation, resource aware control, localisation and tracking algorithms, service robotics, synchrophasor estimation and clock synchronisation algorithms.

+Room and Schedule

+Room: ????

+Schedule:

-Day I - 20/02/2018 - Morning (4h), 9:00 - 13:00:
+Day I - Morning (4h):

-Recap on Statistics: Probability, Random variables, Multivariate Pdfs, Conditional and Marginal pdfs, Propagation of errors, White processes, Markovian processes Data Analysis: Regression for sensor calibration, Statistics of measurement processes Day I - 20/02/2018 - Afternoon (3h), 14:00 - 17:00: Estimation Algorithms: Examples of Maximum Likelihood (ML), Least Squares (LS), Maximum A Posteriori (MAP), Minimum Mean Squared Error (MMSE) Matlab: Examples and Exercises Day II - 21/02/2018 - Morning (4h), 9:00 - 13:00: A non-Bayesian Estimator: The (Non-linear) Weighted Least Squares Matlab: Application of the Least Squares in Distributed Systems - Clock synchronisation example Application of the Non-linear Least Squares: Smart grid state estimation example A Bayesian Estimator: The (Extended) Kalman Filter Day II - 21/02/2018 - Afternoon (3h), 14:00 - 17:00:
+Recap on Statistics: Sensors and sensor calibration, Statistics of measurement processes, Probability, Random variables, Multivariate Pdfs, Conditional and Marginal pdfs, Propagation of errors, White processes, Markovian processes Day I - Afternoon (3h):

+Estimation Algorithms: Minimum Variance Unbiased Estimators, Cramer-Rao lower bound Day II - Morning (4h):

+Estimation Algorithms: Best linear unbiased estimator Non-Bayesian Estimators: Maximum Likelihood estimation, Weighted least squares solutions, The (Non-linear) Weighted Least Squares Matlab: Application of the Least Squares in Distributed Systems Day II - Afternoon (3h):

+Bayesian Estimators: Maximum A Posteriori, Minimum Mean Squared Error, The (Extended) Kalman Filter Matlab: Application of the Kalman Filter for target tracking Day III - Morning (3h):

-Matlab: Robotic vehicles localization Collaborative localisation: Observability analysis and cross-covariance issue, observability issues and consistency for Kalman filters in collaborative localisation Day III - 22/02/2018 - Morning (4h), 9:00 - 13:00: Distributed systems: Linear Consensus Theory Day III - 22/02/2018 - Afternoon (3h), 14:00 - 17:00: Distributed estimators: Distributed WLS and distributed Kalman filter Matlab: Distributed target localization for WSNs
+Estimation problems in robotics: Static and dynamic state estimators Collaborative localisation: Observability analysis and cross-covariance issue, observability issues and consistency for Kalman filters in collaborative localisation Day III - Afternoon (3h):

+Distributed estimators: Distributed WLS and distributed Kalman filter with Consensus theory Matlab: Distributed target localization for WSNs